 An updated version of ISO14001 was published in September 2015.

 The new version is intended to maintain and improve the basic principles and existing requirements of ISO14001:2004.
-It is likely that the new elements and requirements, summarised below, will bolt on fairly easily to any ISO14001 based system.
+The new elements and requirements, summarised below, bolt on fairly easily to any ISO14001 based system.

-However the new clause numbers and structure could pose more of a challenge.
-It is based on a new high level structure for Management System Standards, different from the “plan-do-check-act” principle that management system practitioners are familiar with.
+However the new clause numbers and structure pose more of a challenge.
+It is based on a new high level structure for Management System Standards, called Annex XL, different from the “plan-do-check-act” principle that management system practitioners are familiar with.

 - Specific responsibilities for people in leadership roles to promote environmental management within the organisation.

 - A new requirement to understand environmentally-related organisational risks and opportunities and to integrate those that are critical into operational planning.

 - An expanded expectation to commit to proactive initiatives to protect the environment which can include sustainable resource use, climate change mitigation and adaptation and protecting biodiversity and ecosystems.